A trailer hook that exploits Shipping

 - Doctor Who has done this in its season trailers for (new) seasons two through six, with a different companion each time.
 It's a good lesson in why you should Never Trust a Trailer.
 Rose was possessed, the Doctor snogged Martha as part of a plan to distract the Judoon, Donna was giving his system a "shock", and Amy was trying to have Glad-to-Be-Alive Sex which he was emphatically uninterested in.
 River was the only trailer-kiss that turned out to be completely genuine.

 - Previews for LOST's fourth season finale showed Sawyer and Kate about to kiss, and the writers promised a major kiss.
 However, the Sawyer/Kate kiss was only one of two; the major kiss turned out to be Desmond and Penny.

-- Nickelodeon recently advertised "Kisses and Misses Night", a stream of new episodes of various shows in which all of them fit this trope.
+- Nickelodeon advertised "Kisses and Misses Night" one Valentine's Day, a stream of new episodes of various shows in which all of them fit this trope.